 Within the framework of the non-sustainable investment strategies, as mentioned in Clause 3.2, only stakes in ETFs, ETCs or other ETPs are acquired and sold.
 Within the framework of the investment strategies, investments can therefore only be made indirectly in the various asset classes through the acquisition of corresponding ETFs, ETCs or other ETPs.
 A direct investment in shares or bonds of individual companies as an investment object is not intended.
 Sustainability Risks, as well as other investment risks, are primarily mitigated by a fundamentally broad diversification across regions, economic sectors and asset classes.
+As a result, no investment is made exclusively in certain regions that may be more affected by any adverse weather conditions or whose economic development may thus be more affected by adverse physical climate events.
+Similarly, no investment is made exclusively in financial instruments concentrated in certain sectors of the economy, e.g., sectors or emitters with high carbon emissions or high switching costs associated with the transition to low-carbon alternatives.
+These may be more affected by climate-related transition risks, which can be realized as political, technological, market, or reputational risks from the shift to a low-carbon economy toward climate action.
+The impact of Sustainability Risks can be mitigated by broad diversification of the investment universe of non-sustainable investment strategies.
 Beyond this, no separate consideration is given to Sustainability Risks.